zoetyu/workshop-ws-04-24-chrome-extension/README.md

 ```
 </details>

 Now your extension should only show up and display quotes when you turn it on in the toolbar!
 Woohoo!!
+Now you will always have:

 **So**:exclamation: